Faux16/crml/wiki/Guides/OSCAL.md

 - OSCAL is excellent for interoperable assessment result interchange and traceability.
 - CRML is designed for quantified modeling and computation.
-- CRML can export results into OSCAL by:
+- CRML results can be represented in OSCAL by:
   - using `risk.characterizations` for likelihood/impact-like summaries,
   - using `props` for precise numeric values, units, currencies, and scale definitions.